What is hip resurfacing?

 Hip resurfacing is an alternative treatment option for patients with end-stage hip arthritis that is causing significant pain and/or functional limitation.
 Hip resurfacing may be recommended for patients dealing with hip conditions including:

 Most patients have a diagnosis of hip osteoarthritis or hip impingement with associated cartilage damage.
-It is not uncommon for patients who were diagnosed with mild-to-moderate slipped capital femoral epiphysis as an adolescent to developed secondary arthritis at an early age; this patient group often benefits from hip resurfacing.
 Since the implant resurfaces the natural hip anatomy, it is unable to correct for large bone deformities or significant differences in leg length, unlike a total hip replacement.

-Additionally, the experience of many patients who had different implants placed by many different surgeons over the last 15 years has helped define the optimal candidate for hip resurfacing:
+Additionally, the experience of many patients who had different implants placed by many different surgeons over the last 15 years has defined the optimal candidate for hip resurfacing:

-- Good bone quality (no osteopenia or osteoporosis; not on chronic steroids)
+- Good bone quality (no osteopenia or osteoporosis; not on chronic steroids; few bone cysts)

-- Larger bone size (able to accommodate a 48 to 50 mm femoral head)
+- Larger bone size (able to accommodate 48 to 50 mm femoral head or greater)

 - Small degree of bone deformity